EDUCATION & LITERACY

 Sindh Community Foundation (SCF), in partnership with Kindernothilfe e.V.
 (KNH), is implementing the project "Education, Protection and Climate Smart Future for Every Child" in 14 villages of District Umerkot.
 The initiative conducts a Child Rights Situation Analysis (CRSA) to identify gaps in children's access to education, protection systems, and climate resilience.
 Through research and community engagement, the project aims to strengthen child protection mechanisms, improve access to quality education, and promote climate awareness among children, parents, teachers, and communities, laying the foundation for child-centered development in the district.

-Supporting Children of Women Cotton Workers to Reduce Child Labor in Cotton Fields
+Reduce Child Labor in Cotton Fields Through Education

 In District Matiari, women cotton workers form the backbone of the agricultural economy, yet their families often struggle with severe poverty and seasonal income instability.
 During cotton picking seasons, children frequently accompany their mothers to the fields or are pushed into informal labor to help meet household expenses.
 The cost of school uniforms, bags, and learning materials becomes a major barrier to education, increasing dropout rates and exposing children to the risk of child labor.